An Improved Iterative Neural Network for High-Quality Image-Domain Material Decomposition in Dual-Energy CT: Introduction

 \subsection{Contributions}

-To improve material decomposition performance in DECT, this paper proposes a new BCD-Net method that uses distinct cross-material CNN refiners.
-We refer to this method as \textit{distinct cross-material BCD-Net}, because its image refiners use distinct encoding-decoding architecture, i.e., each filter in decoding convolution is distinct from that in encoding convolution, and cross-material model that captures correlations between different material images.
-We interpret the proposed distinct cross-material CNN architecture with the patch-based perspective.
-The patch-based interpretation reveals that the proposed CNN architecture has the cross-material property, and specializes to three variants, identical cross-material, distinct individual-material, and identical individual-material~\cite{li2019bcdnet} CNN refiners.
-The quantitative and qualitative results with XCAT phantom and clinical data show that the proposed distinct cross-material BCD-Net architecture significantly improves the decomposition quality compared to its three simpler variants, and following recent image-domain decomposition methods: a state-of-the-art noniterative DCNN denoiser, a state-of-the-art MBID method, DECT-ST~\cite{li2018image}, that uses a learned regularizer in an unsupervised way, and the conventional MBID method, DECT-EP~\cite{xue:2017:statistical}.
+Image-domain material decomposition methods in DECT are susceptible to noise and artifacts (see Section~\ref{sec:background}).
+Our aim is to obtain high-quality decomposed material images in DECT with improved image-domain material decomposition methods.
+To achieve the goal, the paper proposes an improved BCD-Net architecture.
+The proposed BCD-Net uses iteration-wise sCNN refiners, where they use \textit{1)} distinct encoding-decoding architecture, i.e., each filter in decoding convolution is distinct from that in encoding convolution, and \textit{2)} cross-material model that captures correlations between different material images.
+We refer to the previous BCD-Net in the earlier conference work~\cite{li2019bcdnet} as BCD-Net-sCNN-lc and the proposed BCD-Net in this work as BCD-Net-sCNN-hc, where lc and hc stand for low and high complexity, respectively.
+In addition, we study the proposed distinct cross-material CNN architecture with the patch-based perspective, empirically showing that learned filters of distinct cross-material CNN refiners at the last BCD-Net iteration approximately satisfy the tight-frame condition.
+The patch-based reformulation reveals that the proposed CNN architecture has the cross-material property, and specializes to BCD-Net-sCNN-lc~\cite{li2019bcdnet} refiners.
+Our tight-frame studies imply that cross-material CNN refiners are useful for noise suppression and signal restoration.
+The quantitative and qualitative results with extended cardiac-torso (XCAT) phantom and clinical data show that the proposed BCD-Net-sCNN-hc architecture significantly improves the decomposition quality compared to the conventional MBID method, DECT-EP~\cite{xue:2017:statistical}, and the following recent image-domain decomposition methods, a noniterative dCNN method and a MBID method, DECT-ST~\cite{li2018image}, that uses a learned regularizer in an unsupervised way, and BCD-Net-sCNN-lc~\cite{li2019bcdnet}.